-Create a schedule- I talked about this in a previous blog post (https://www.holmestutoring.com/post/covid19) and it is still one of the main things I tell parents to try implementing when they notice their kids slacking in a skill.
-Try to carve out thirty minutes to an hour every day (depending on age) where kids are working on some sort of academic task.
+Create a schedule- I talked about this in a previous blog post COVID-19 and your school-aged child, and it is still one of the main things I tell parents to try implementing when they notice their kids slacking in a skill.
+Try to carve out thirty minutes to an hour every day (depending on age) when kids are working on some sort of academic task.
 Doing this task at the same time every day will minimize frustration and set expectations for your child.
 It is so important to continue working on skills as often as possible.

 Read, Read, Read- Did you know that students can lose up to 25 percent of their reading skills over the summer months?
 Wow!
 Reading is the foundation for every other academic skill.
 When students are good readers, it is usually a big indicator that they will be good in other subject areas.
 There are several ways you can implement reading into your child's daily routine.

-Read aloud's are one great way.
-Youtube has tons of read aloud's that are very diverse.
-Read aloud's help with vocabulary, sentence structure (grammar), and teaches fluency.
-If you don't like the ads on Youtube, you can paste the Youtube link into "Safe Youtube" (https://safeyoutube.net/).
+Read-alouds are one great way.
+YouTube has tons of read-alouds that are very diverse.
+Read-alouds help with vocabulary, sentence structure (grammar), and teach fluency.
+(If you don't like the ads on YouTube, you can paste the YouTube link into "Video Link")

 Play games-Board games and puzzles are a great way to help students practice their working memory.
 I've noticed that my students prefer playing games when reviewing math facts and other math-related skills.
 For younger learners, creating a play area with colors, shapes, and letters of the alphabet and sorting them in some fashion is a great learning resource for them.

 Tutoring- Some parents may not have the time to ensure continued learning during the summer months.
 Try not to beat yourself up about this.
 We all have periods and seasons when life is busier than at other times.
 No worries.
-There are several trained tutors that can help you create a structured and fun learning environment for your children.
+Several trained tutors can help you create a structured and fun learning environment for your children.
 Reach out to your child's teacher, or ask a librarian for references.
 Be sure to ask the tutor if he/she specializes in the age and subject area where your child is needing assistance.
 I also offer year-round virtual tutoring.
 I'm highly qualified to teach K-6 as a certified teacher.
-Check out the new bundle-sessions blog post to learn more about pricing and the structure of tutoring sessions at Holmes tutoring (https://www.holmestutoring.com/post/bundle-sessions).
+Check out the new bundle-sessions blog post to learn more about pricing and the structure of tutoring sessions at Holmes Tutoring.

 Remember, your children are looking to you to be the beacon of light when chaos seems to be all around.
-Having predictable structures and routines are great ways to help ease their minds and prevent the summer slide.
+Having predictable structures and routines is a great way to help ease their minds and prevent the summer slide.
 Please contact me if you want more resources or if you have any questions.